Nike-Inc/spark-expectations/docs/index.md

 * Let's consider a hypothetical scenario, where we have 100 columns and with 200 row level data quality rules, 10 aggregation data quality rules and 5 query data quality rules  computed against.
 When the dq job is run, there are
 10 rules that failed on a particular row and 4 aggregation rules fails- what determines if that row should end up in final table or not?
-Below are the heirarchy of checks that happens?
+Below are the hierarchy of checks that happens?
-* Among the row level 10 rules failed, if there is atleast one rule which has an _action_if_failed_ as _fail_ - then the job will be failed
+* Among the row level 10 rules failed, if there is at least one rule which has an _action_if_failed_ as _fail_ - then the job will be failed
-  * Among the 10 row level rules failed, if there is no rule that has an _action_if_failed_ as _fail_, but atleast has one rule with _action_if_failed_ as _drop_ - then the record/row will be dropped
+  * Among the 10 row level rules failed, if there is no rule that has an _action_if_failed_ as _fail_, but at least has one rule with _action_if_failed_ as _drop_ - then the record/row will be dropped
   * Among the 10 row level rules failed, if no rule neither has _fail_ nor _drop_ as an _action_if_failed_ - then the record will be end up in the final table.
 Note that, this record would also exist in the `_error` table